agreif/ex-say/README.md

 While programming I found it very useful to get acustic feedback from some background jobs which execute elixir code.

-One concrete sample is when RiotJS mrkup files has to be compiled to JavaScript.
+One concrete sample is when RiotJS markup files has to be compiled to JavaScript.
 This watch-compile-loop is implemented with elixir, and when a compile fails, my laptop says "riot compile error".

 ## Usage